Are you struggling with painful and stubborn ingrown hairs that occur every time you get a Brazilian wax?

 Here, we will provide helpful tips on how to prevent those annoying ingrown hairs after getting a Brazilian wax.

-Six Ways to Prevent Ingrown Hairs after Brazilian Waxing
+6 Ways to Prevent Ingrown Hairs after a Brazilian Waxing

-Do you want to eliminate ingrown hairs for good after Brazilian waxing?
+Do you want to eliminate ingrown hairs for good after a Brazilian waxing?

-1. Try to exfoliate before and after brazilian waxing
+1. Try to exfoliate before and after a Brazilian waxing

 Continue to exfoliate gently as long as the waxed area is not irritated or inflamed.
 This exfoliation aids your hair to grow in the correct direction (opposite of your skin direction) once it begins to come back.
 Every time you exfoliate, you are eliminating the dead skin cells and reducing pore blockage.